Hendrix-CS/csci285/labs/pandas.md

 In other words, compute how many times each lake appears in the CSV file.
 You'll need to load the CSV file using [the csv module](https://docs.python.org/3/library/csv.html) and store the results in a data structure.
 Hint: A dictionary is a good data structure to use for this.

 ## What To Turn In

 As you work on this lab, record all of your progress in a Jupyter notebook.
 Record your solutions and attempts in `Code` blocks, and annotate what you did with `MarkDown` blocks.
 Cite all the webpages you find and use in your search for your solution.
 You should turn in this notebook, all of the data you used, and the CSV file produced in Step 2.
 A good solution should read like a self-contained report.

-{% include warning.html content="For this lab, you can collaborate with your team, but each team member must install the necesssary tooling we will use for the rest of the semester." %}

 ## Grading